Compounding Services

-What is compounding, and why is it necessary?
+What is compounding and why is it necessary?

 Following are a few examples of how a compounding pharmacist can customize medications based upon a doctor’s prescription to meet a patient’s needs: